avsdude13/cs1/README.md

 Television and Television Demo-
 This program demonstrates use of two files being used in conjuntion.
 The television demo controls the tv and the telivision class defines all the methods for the tv

+Average, Average Driver-
+This program will calculate the average and mean of the 5 values and sort them.

+CD, Song-
+This program will create a list of songs and add them to a CD.